oguzevrensel/Personal-Managment-System/README.md

 # Personal-Managment-System
-Personal Managment System Application .Net Framework MVC - Entity Framework Core and Bootstrap for the front-end.
+Personal Managment System Application .Net Framework MVC - Entity Framework Core and Bootstrap for the front-end. </br>
+This is a web application built with .NET Framework MVC and Bootstrap, designed to manage employees and departments in a database.
+The application features CRUD operations for both entities, as well as user authentication and authorization.

 # Features
 The Personal Management System provides the following features: